matthewcopeland/orbits/talk.md

-## What we'll be learning about today
+## We'll be looking at..
-* Sass features
+* Touch on the Sass features.
-* Bourbon pattern library
+* Bourbon sass pattern library.
-* CSS transforms (scale and rotate)
+* CSS transforms (scale and rotate).
-* CSS keyframe animations
+* CSS keyframe animations.
+* How to use the above to create the demo.

 ### Sass features